vroomn/spxi/docs/FILESPEC.md

 1. Run Length Encoding -> 1 if encoded, 0 if not.
 Means the ordered pixel index makes use of RLE store data.
 2. 8 or 16 bits are allocated for the color ID's, giving more possible colors but taking up more storage.
 0 corresponds to 8 bits (1 byte) and 1 corresponds to 16 bits (2 Bytes).

-All bytes beyond this should be zero and ignored.
+All bits beyond this should be zero and ignored.

 ## Color ID definition
 The color ID is comprised of two components: the ID number and the corresponding color.
 The number of possible ID's is set in the flags section of the header, 256 with 8 bit or 65,536 with 16 bit, 16 is a highly unlikely flag due to the intent of the format.